nurulhudaapon/ziex/README.md

 # ZX

-A Zig library for building web applications with JSX-like syntax.
+A Zig library for building full-stack web applications with JSX-like syntax.
 Write declarative UI components using familiar JSX patterns, transpiled to efficient Zig code.

 ZX combines the power and performance of Zig with the expressiveness of JSX, enabling you to build fast, type-safe web applications.
 ZX is significantly faster than frameworks like Next.js at SSR.